What does this crystal-ball have in common with this collection of books?…

 Like Mystic Meg then, in the early eighteenth century, there were people who saw themselves as both mystics and prophets.
 My suggestion has been that the connection is not straightforward; that in the early eighteenth century prophecy and mysticism were seen as opposed – one was concerned with outward inspiration the other with inspiration from within.
 It was an obscure Scottish noblewoman, Lady Abden, who combined the two systems in her ‘Last revelation’.

 This article is based on extensive manuscript research carried out in Dundee, Edinburgh, Glasgow and London.
-A selection of my sources will shortly be published in Ariel Hessayon and Lionel Laborie (eds), Revisiting Early Modern Prophecies (Brill), with an accompanying article, which has been published in the Scottish Historical Review.
-I have also published about the Scottish mystics.
+A selection of my sources has been published in Ariel Hessayon and Lionel Laborie (eds), Revisiting Early Modern Prophecies (Brill), with an accompanying article, published in the Scottish Historical Review.
+I have also published an article on the mystics in Scotland.

 Lionel Laborie has recently published an account of the French Prophets’ London mission: Enlightening Enthusiasm: Prophecy and Religious Experience in Early Eighteenth-Century England (Manchester, 2015).
 There is still much of use in Hillel Schwartz’s The French Prophets: The History of a Millenarian Group in Eighteenth-Century England (Berkeley, 1980).